mrrda1969/api_gen/example/README.md

-# Example Usage for `api_gen`
+# api_gen Example

-This example demonstrates how to use the `api_gen` package to generate Dart models from an OpenAPI-style JSON schema, both via the command-line interface (CLI) and programmatically in Dart.
+This example demonstrates how to use the `api_gen` package to generate Dart model classes from a JSON schema, both via the command-line interface (CLI) and programmatically in Dart.

 ---

+## ✨ Features

+- Generate Dart model classes from a JSON schema
+- Automatic `fromJson` and `toJson` methods
+- Differentiates between **required** and **optional** fields
+- Auto-capitalizes class names and normalizes Dart types
+- Supports **nested models** with correct imports
+- CLI and programmatic usage
+- Output directory is created automatically

+---

-## 1. Project Structure
+## 📁 Project Structure

 ```
 example/
   api.json           # Your API schema
   lib/
     main.dart        # Dart usage example
     models/          # Generated models (output)
 ```

 ---

-## 2. Prepare Your API Schema
+## 📝 Prepare Your Schema

 Place your API schema in `example/api.json`.
 Example: